 - Disproportionate Retribution: When Shino, realizing that she's being taken advantage of, refuses to have Endou over any longer, Endou researches Shino's past trauma and uses it against her.

 - Girl Posse: She's accompanied by two girls at almost all times.

 - Hate Sink: She's shown to be a despicable character, which is driven home when she and her Girl Posse researched her past used it against her out of spite and later when she unsuccessfully threatens Shino with a gun yet again.

 - Jerkass: She repeatedly throws her weight around Shino, and it's indicated that she has no problem taking advantage of her so-called "friends" and retaliating when they refuse to play along.

 - Karma Houdini Warranty: She and her Girl Posse are arrested for breaking and entering after a neighbor files a noise complaint on Shino's home because of her antics, and Shino refuses to cover for her.
-However, after the GGO fiasco, the three return and threaten Shino with a gun, in Japan while Shino is under surveilance because of Red Eyes Xaxa's "parting message".
-However, karma does eventually catch up to her when Shino disarms her.
+However, after the GGO fiasco, the three return and threaten Shino with a gun, in Japan while Shino is under surveillance because of Red Eyes Xaxa's "parting message".
+Karma does eventually catch up to Endou when Shino disarms her.

 - No Name Given: Her first name is never revealed, and her two sidekicks are never named.

 - Not with the Safety on, You Won't: She falls prey to this, enabling Shino to disarm her and show her where she went wrong before calmly handing the gun back to her.

 - Oh, Crap!: After Shino disarms her, she's frightened out of her wits.